 In 2015, the Department announced that at a cost of $93.8 million over four years, additional contributions to build a sustainable Australia-trained future medical workforce for regional, rural and remote communities would be introduced through an Integrated Rural Training Pipeline (IRTP).

 IRTP has different requirements to the traditional STP model:

 Training posts are allocated through an expression of interest process.
-An expression of interest was called for in late 2016.

 Find out more about IRTP